Arctic Blast

 January Thaw

-Click here for larger view This week we've been experiencing a January Thaw with nighttime temperatures dipping below freezing, but daytime going above and tomorrow the forecasts are for an almost balmy 5 to 11°C (41 to 52°F) depending on which weather site you look at.
+Friday, 11 January, 2013 - This week we've been experiencing a January Thaw with nighttime temperatures dipping below freezing, but daytime going above and tomorrow the forecasts are for an almost balmy 5 to 11°C (41 to 52°F) depending on which weather site you look at.
 So our snow has been melting and we are to have rain today which will wash even more of it away.

 Before all this, the weather report on the Ottawa evening news said there was 76 cm (30 inches) of snow on the ground.
 Due to drifting, it's hard to tell just how much there was around here, but while shooting photos I've slogged through knee-deep snow on more than one occasion to get the shot.
+This is what the back of the house looked like before things had noticeably started to melt (that photo by Sandra).

 With things thawing by day and freezing by night, we now have quite a prodigious crop of icicles around town, an example of that seen in my photo above right.
 One has to be careful not to walk under these frozen spears.
 Thay can do serious bodily harm if they fall on you.